Death to the Daleks: Plot

-The Doctor and Sarah Jane meet a group of subterranean, fugitive Exxilons.
+The Doctor and Sarah Jane flee underground and meet a group of fugitive Exxilons.
 Their leader, Bellal, explains that the city was built by the Exxilons' ancestors, who were once capable of space travel.
 They built the city to be capable of maintaining, repairing, and protecting itself.
 Fitting the structure with a brain meant that the city no longer needed its creators.
-On realising this, the Exxilons had tried to destroy the city, but the city destroyed most of them; the savage surface dwellers and Bellal's group are the only survivors.
-Bellal's people seek to complete their ancestors' last, failed act – to destroy the city and ensure their race's survival.
-Bellal sketches some of the markings on the city wall; the Doctor recognises the markings from a temple in Peru deducing that the ancient Exxilons visited Earth.
-Bellal also explains that the city supports itself through underground "roots" and the aerial beacon.
-The Doctor realises that the beacon must be the cause of the energy drain and decides to go to the city and resolve the problem.
+On realising this, the Exxilons had tried to destroy the city, but the city destroyed most of them.
+Bellal's people seek to destroy the city and ensure their race's survival.
+Bellal explains that the city supports itself through underground "roots" and the aerial beacon.
+The Doctor realises that the beacon must be the cause of the energy drain.
+He and Bellal go to the city to resolve the problem.

 The Daleks come to the same conclusion and create two timed explosives to destroy the beacon.
 One Dalek supervises two humans placing the explosives, but one of the humans, Galloway, secretly keeps one bomb.
-Two other Daleks enter the city to investigate the superstructure, but the Doctor and Bellal enter the city just before them.
-The two parties then proceed through the city, passing a series of progressive intelligence tests.
-The Doctor reasons that the city has arranged the tests so that only lifeforms with knowledge comparable to that of the city's creators would reach the brain, allowing the city to add the knowledge of the survivors to its databanks.
+Two other Daleks enter the city to investigate the superstructure just behind the Doctor and Bellal.
+The two parties proceed through the city, passing a series of intelligence tests.
 On reaching the central chamber, the Doctor begins to sabotage the city's computer brain; the machine responds by creating two Exxilon-like "antibodies" to "neutralise" the Doctor and Bellal.
-The pair are saved when the Daleks enter and fight the antibodies, and the Doctor and Bellal escape as the city's sabotaged controls begin to malfunction.
+They are saved when the Daleks enter and fight the antibodies, and the Doctor and Bellal escape as the city's sabotaged controls begin to malfunction.
 The two Daleks inside are destroyed.

 When the bomb on the beacon explodes, all power is restored.
 The Daleks order the humans to load the Parrinium onto their ship.
-On leaving Exxilon, the Daleks intend to fire a plague missile onto the planet, destroying all life and making future landings impossible, so that they will have the only source of Parrinium.
+The Daleks intend to fire a plague missile onto the planet, destroying all life and making future landings impossible, so that they will have the only source of Parrinium.
 Their true intention for hoarding Parrinium is to blackmail the galactic powers to accept their demands; refusal would mean the deaths of millions.
-As their ship takes off, Sarah Jane reveals that the Daleks have only bags of sand while the real Parrinium is on the Earth ship, which is now ready to take off.
+As their ship takes off, Sarah Jane reveals that the Daleks have only bags of sand while the real Parrinium is on the Earth ship.
 Galloway has smuggled himself and his bomb aboard the Dalek ship; he detonates the bomb, destroying the Dalek ship before it fires the plague missile.
 Back on Exxilon, the City disintegrates and collapses.